betrusted-io/xous-docs/arguments.md

 | BFlg | Bootloader config flags.
 | MREx | Extra memory ranges.
 This is a series of offset/size pairs indicating additional memory regions in the system beyond RAM, as well as a code name for the memory page.
 It does not include system RAM.
 | XKrn | Kernel source specification.
 Includes the offset of the kernel in RAM as well as its size.
 Does not need to be page-aligned, unless NO_COPY is 1.
-| Init | Initial program specification.
-This includes the offset of PID1 in RAM as well as its size.
+| IniE | Initial program specification, based on a degenerate ELF header.
+This includes the load offset of the binary, as well as the size of each section.
 Does not need to be page-aligned unless NO_COPY is 1.
-May appear more than once.
+May appear more than once, for each of the initial processes.

 ### XArg